Stormont powersharing set to return after DUP executive backs deal | ITV News

 Sir Jeffrey told reporters in a post-1am press conference in Co Down that he had secured the “decisive” backing of the 130-strong party executive during a marathon meeting on Monday night.

+Asked about potential dissent within the party, Sir Jeffrey added: “I am confident that all members of the party will accept what was a decisive move by the party executive this evening.”

-Around 50 protesters assembled outside Monday night’s executive meeting, many carrying posters and banners warning against a DUP “sellout”.
+Around 50 loyalist and unionist protesters assembled outside Monday night’s meeting at the Larchfield estate in Co Down, many carrying posters and banners warning against a DUP “sellout”.

 Some shouted at DUP members as they drove into the grounds of the venue.